Ecoblockchain/spatial4j/FORMATS.md

 ## Polyline Examples & tests
 In general, it looks like this format is ~25% as big as GeoJSON and ~50% as big as WKT.
 This is with data with low precision numbers (100.1 vs 100.123456) so that may be a low estimate

-For this data, it looks like the polyline format is ~1/3-~1/2 the size as the binary codec.
+For this data, it looks like the polyshape format is ~1/3-~1/2 the size as the binary codec.

 ```
 { "test": [